Tree trimming

 Private property

-You may trim or remove trees and vegetation on your own property, but we strongly recommend you hire a qualified arborist to do the work.
+The safest way to trim or remove trees and vegetation on your property is to contact a qualified utility arborist.
 They are trained to work around overhead lines and hydro poles.

 You, or the arborist, can request a temporary electricity disconnect to safely trim your trees and vegetation.
 We may require a tree safety assessment or tree investigation before we will process your temporary disconnect request.